AFGHANISTAN

 See Country files.

-Article in the Sydney Morning Herald (Feb 2005) mentions a case in the early 19th century where a man was awarded £10 damages after having been wrongly flogged by a magistrate.
+Article in the Sydney Morning Herald (Feb 2005) mentions a case in the early 19th century where a man was awarded £10 damages after being wrongly flogged by a magistrate.

 See also at para.
 63 a ridiculous story about a birching ordered in South Australia in 1965.
 No birch rod could be found, and one had to be fetched from England, but it had become rotten on its journey; the law was subsequently altered to provide that JCP be inflicted with a leather strap or cane.